Ogundele-Abimbolu/LITA-Capstone-Project/README.md

 * Monthly Sales Trends: A line chart displaying sales over months to identify seasonal trends.
 * Customer Insights: A breakdown of the top customers by purchase amount.

-The dashboard includes filters and slicers for categories, regions, and date ranges, enabling users to analyze specific segments of the data.
+The dashboard includes filters and slicers for categories, regions, and date ranges, enabling users to analyse specific segments of the data.

 ![LITA CAPSTONE PROJECT 1 SUBMIT](https://github.com/user-attachments/assets/35a504b0-7975-4db9-8b9c-cd866ca67631)